Wall Street ends higher on technology, energy boost

 For the week, the Dow added 0.05 percent, the S&P rose 0.21 percent and the Nasdaq gained 1.84 percent.

-Big technology stocks, including Apple (AAPL.O), Facebook (FB.O) and Microsoft (MSFT.O), were the S&P 500's biggest boosts on the day and sent up the tech sector .SPLRCT 0.7 percent.
+Big technology stocks, including Apple, Facebook and Microsoft, were the S&P 500's biggest boosts on the day and sent up the tech sector 0.7 percent.

-The S&P financial index .SPSY, fell 0.47 percent, with pressure from banking stocks after the stress test results and ahead of the second part of their test due on Wednesday.
+The S&P financial index, fell 0.47 percent, with pressure from banking stocks after the stress test results and ahead of the second part of their test due on Wednesday.

 "It is a sell-on-the-news effect," said R.J.
 Grant, head of trading at Keefe, Bruyette & Woods in New York.
 "It might get people back to focusing on things like the yield curve."